Healthy LivingFact Sheet

 Learn more about estrogen and breast cancer risk.

-Some studies suggest women who are more active after a breast cancer diagnosis have an increased chance of survival compared to less active women [72-76].
-Survivors do not need intense exercise to get a survival benefit.
+Breast cancer survivors do not need intense exercise to get a survival benefit.
 A pooled analysis that combined data from over 13,000 breast cancer survivors found that those who got roughly three or more hours a week of moderate paced walking had a 30 percent lower risk of breast cancer death compared to less active survivors .
 Women who got more activity got more benefit .